 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-It was while a POW there that Alva went out on a work detail to Ft.
+It appears he was not in the camp long when Alva he out on a work detail to Ft.
 McKinley.
 On the detail with him were Sgt.
 Owen Sandmire, 1st Sgt.
 Dale Lawton, Pvt.
 Lloyd Richter, and Sgt.
 Forrest Knox.
 The POWs drove trucks for the Japanese.
 While he was on this detail, a Japanese guard took the time to help Alva learn Japanese.
 The reason Alva wanted to learn Japanese is that he wanted to speak the language well enough to stay out of trouble.